elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 ```
 ```
 I can make ellipses in a number of different ways.
 From width and height specifications.
-Or from a pair of spots.
-Or from four separate coordinates.
-All you have to do is ask, like this:
+Ou de um par de pontos.
+Ou de quatro coordenadas separadas.
+Tudo o que você tem que fazer é escrever algo assim:
 ```
 ```
 MAKE an ellipse this-wide BY that-high.
 MAKE an ellipse WITH this spot AND that spot.
 MAKE an ellipse WITH this left AND top AND right AND bottom.
 ```
 I can, of course, DRAW an ellipse.
-And I've got functions to get an ellipse's
-WIDTH, HEIGHT, and CENTER, among other things.
-I can even tell if a spot
-IS IN an ellipse or IS ON the edge of an ellipse.
-Not to mention all the usual
-"Graphic Transformations" you can read about elsewhere in this glossary.
+And I've got functions to get an ellipse's WIDTH, HEIGHT, and CENTER, among other things.
+I can even tell if a spot IS IN an ellipse or IS ON the edge of an ellipse.
+Not to mention all the usual "Graphic Transformations" you can read about elsewhere in this glossary.

 ```
 ## LEFT RIGHT